daniel-lee-wilkinson/energy_mix_optimisation/report.md

 For the analysed scenario (10,000 MWh demand, 1000 km² land, Moomba weather, minimizing GWP/kWh), the model consistently favors maximizing PV installation up to the land limit.
 This occurs despite wind's significantly lower GWP factor (0.011 vs 0.07 kg CO2e/kWh) primarily because:
 1.  **Land Efficiency:** PV requires far less land per MW (0.02 km²/MW) compared to wind (0.26 km²/MW), approximately 13 times less.
-2.  **Generation Profile & Yield:** At the Moomba site, the modelled annual energy yield per km² of land dedicated appears substantially higher for PV than for wind under the utilized generation models.
+2.  **Generation Profile & Yield:** At the Moomba site, the modelled annual energy yield per km² of land dedicated appears substantially higher for PV than for wind under the utilised generation models.
 A direct comparison shows PV yielded ~5.2 MWh/km²/year (5219 MWh / 1000 km²) in the final configuration, whereas dedicating the same land to wind would yield significantly less total energy based on its lower land efficiency and site wind profile.
 Even with a large land area, the lowest GWP solution involved filling that area with PV and supplementing the remaining ~49.5% demand with grid power (buffered by the battery), rather than allocating land to lower-GWP wind which would displace more total PV generation potential due to its larger footprint.

 The inclusion of the 120 MWh battery significantly reduces grid usage compared to a no-storage scenario but is insufficient to fully cover deficits for a load of this size with the variable renewable generation profile.
 Quantifying the marginal benefit (e.g., reduction in grid usage hours or average GWP) of larger storage capacities (e.g., 240 MWh) would be a valuable extension.